 The fortified church of the Székely / Szekler village of Csíkszenttamás (Tomești), in Transylvania, more precisely in Romania.
 The place is located 22 kilometers to Csíkszereda (Miercurea Ciuc, Szeklerburg, Sicolsburgum) to the North.
 It is also famous for the Csonkatorony (“ruined tower”).
-You can also find the chapel of the Sándor family there that was built in 1592.
+You can also find the chapel of the Sándor family there which was built in 1592.
 You can see the traces of the Gothic style on its doorframes and window.

 The settlement was first mentioned in 1333 as Sancto Toma.
 Its old village used to stand 2-3 kilometers further where we can see the remains of its old Gothic church tower.
 This church used to be surrounded by a wall but it was pulled down in 1725.
 The Aba family used to have a chapel in the garden of the ancient church.